 - Does someone in the office keep a framed photo of a loved one on their desk?
 Before they make it to the office one morning, swap it out with a stock photo of a generic smiling family member or pet – something that looks similar to the original photo at a glance.
 They’ll think their eyes are deceiving them until you take credit for this subtle (but amusing) prank.

-- It seems like wireless computer mice are always acting up.
-This time, purposely ensure it will to trick a coworker, by blocking the sensor on the bottom of the mouse.
+- Sometimes technical difficulties happen at work, and it seems like wireless computer mice are always acting up.
+Use this to trick a coworker, by blocking the sensor on the bottom of the mouse.
 Tape a silly note or sticker over the sensor and practice your evil laugh from afar as they struggle to click, until checking the bottom of the mouse.

 Pranks for Remote Workers